 Schooling is undoubtedly one of the most important phases in an individual’s life.
 In the early years of childhood, it is the exposure to the schooling environment that leads to the formation of several cognitive, emotional, physical and social development in a person.
 After all, it is the values imparted by the school that can either make or break a person even later in life.

-Boarding Schools vs Day Schools: What to Choose?
+Are Boarding Schools Better than Day Schools: How to Choose?

 Decoding Boarding Schools: Advantages and Disadvantages